-PREHEAT cast-iron skillet to medium heat.
+PREHEAT cast iron skillet to medium heat.
 (If the skillet is seasoned well and in good condition, you will need no oil.
-If not seasoned, you will need a light spray of pan spray seconds before adding the okra to keep it from sticking.)
+If not seasoned, you will need a light spray of oil spray seconds before adding the okra to keep it from sticking.)

-WASH and slice okra in 1/2 inch pieces, throwing away the caps/stems.
+WASH and drain thoroughly.
+Slice okra in 1/2 inch pieces, throwing away the caps/stems.

 MIX cornmeal and seasoning in a small container.

 POUR sliced okra into a plastic bag and sprinkle half of the cornmeal on it.